socram8888/orca.pet/trentierra/index.md

 Each channel represents a group of four different frequencies on the [UHF band](https://en.wikipedia.org/wiki/Ultra_high_frequency) (between 440MHz and 450MHz), which are used for wideband (25KHz) analog FM voice:

-  - Three frequencies are used for ground to train communications.
+  - Three frequencies (here referrer to as A, B and C) are used for ground to train communications.

     They all contain exactly the same audio (relayed via a private optical fiber network) and are broadcasting 24:7 (so that when a trains is out of coverage the driver can get an indication, and to discourage anyone from illegally using the frequency).

     They are used in a repeating A-B-C-A-B-C... pattern through the track segment, to avoid destructive wave interference from adjacent transmitters that would cause blind spots on the coverage.

-  - The remaining one is used for train to ground, which is only occupied when a certain train needs to transmit.
+  - The remaining one (in this document, referred to as T) is used for train to ground, which is only occupied when a certain train needs to transmit.

 The audio
 ---------